NYOS RS

 For privacy reasons YouTube needs your permission to be loaded.
 For more details, please see our Datenschutzerklärung.

-Pilot: Dietmar Siglbauer Takeoff: Grente Distance: FAI Dreieck – 264.9 km
+Pilot: Dietmar Siglbauer Starting position: Grente Distance: FAI triangle – 264.9 km

 Gianni De Zaiacomo, Italy